July 18 – 20, 2023.

-A free virtual workshop for Wisconsin educators, designed and led by experts who will help you teach about the Holocaust and other genocides in the classroom.
+This free workshop is a must-have for all new and current educators responsible for teaching about the Holocaust in their classrooms this fall when Act 30 takes effect.
 Hosted by the Nathan & Esther Pelz Holocaust Education Resource Center in partnership with the Wisconsin Department of Public Instruction.

 Rebecca Erbelding has been a historian, curator, and archivist at the US Holocaust Memorial Museum for the past eighteen years, and served as the lead historian on the Museum’s special exhibition, Americans and the Holocaust.
 She holds a PhD in American history from George Mason University and is the author of Rescue Board: The Untold Story of America’s Efforts to Save the Jews of Europe (Doubleday, 2018), which won the National Jewish Book Award for excellence in writing based on archival research.

 Learn more: https://www.ushmm.org